ameermikhail/20465-System-Programming-Laboratory/README.md

 2. **Navigate to the Project Directory:** cd 20465-System-Programming-Laboratory
 3. **Compile the Program:**
 The provided Makefile simplifies the compilation process.
-Simply run:
+Simply run "make"

 4. **Run the Program:**
 After compilation, you can run the program by executing the generated executable "./assembler"